hammingweight/synkctl/README.md

 }
 ```

-The output from `get` can be very lengthy.
-If you are only interested in certain fields, you can specify those fields as comma-separated values following the `-k` switch
+The output from `get` can be very lengthy; if you are only interested in certain fields, you can specify those fields as comma-separated values following the `-k` switch

 ```
 $ synkctl -i 2201020123 grid get -k etodayFrom,fac